A 2-dimensional torsion theory on symmetric monoidal categories: Preliminaries

-Since the core idea is to move from the 1-dimensional context of monoids to the 2-dimensional context of monoidal categories, we first fix the notations and the conventions we will use for monoidal categories.
-For the basic theory of monoidal categories we refer to \cite{MACLANE} or \cite{BORCEUX2}.
-See also \cite{KELLY} and \cite{JOYAL} for coherence issues.
+Since the core idea is to transition from the 1-dimensional context of monoids to the 2-dimensional context of monoidal categories, we first establish the notation and conventions that will be used for monoidal categories.
+For the basic theory of monoidal categories we refer for example to \cite{MACLANE} or \cite{BORCEUX2}; see also \cite{KELLY} and \cite{JOYAL} for coherence issues.
 We denote the full structure of a monoidal category by

 where $\cat M$ is the underlying category, $\ten_{\cat M}$ is the tensor, $I_{\cat M}$ is the tensor unit, $a_{\cat M}$, $\ell_{\cat M}$, $r_{\cat M}$ are the associator, the left and the right unitors respectively.
 We will often simply write $(\cat M, \ten, I, a, \ell, r)$, or even just $\cat M$.
 When $\cat M$ is symmetric, we will denote the symmetric braiding by $b_{\cat M}$ (or simply $b$).